Stay in Touch Get pupdates from the pack.

 If you notice your Cavalier King Charles Spaniels is experiencing any irritation in their eye area, immediately reach out to your veterinarian.
 Many eye conditions, like conjunctivitis, can be treated quickly, relieving your pup’s discomfort.

 Cavalier King Charles Spaniels are especially prone to gastritis, which is inflammation of the stomach lining.
 Gastritis can occur in acute or chronic episodes.
 Some cases are due to underlying health problems, while others result from eating spoiled or raw food, eating human foods, overeating, or eating non-food items, such as plants, foreign objects, or garbage.

 The prognosis for gastritis is usually favorable.
 Many cases can be treated from home with your veterinarian’s guidance.
-More severe, chronic cases may require ongoing medication and fluid therapy if your dog becomes dehydrated.
-(5)
+More severe, chronic cases of this health condition may require ongoing medication and fluid therapy if your dog becomes dehydrated.

-Get pet insurance now while your dog is healthy and give yourself peace of mind knowing that your Cavalier King Charles Spaniel is covered!
+Get dog insurance now while your dog is healthy and give yourself peace of mind knowing that your Cavalier King Charles Spaniel is covered!